-- (a) export after undergoing processing in an export processing zone; or - (b) re-export in the same state from a freeport. - (2) Goods entering an export processing zone or a freeport shall be exempt from duty in accordance with the Protocol. - 168.
-(1) The Commissioner may, subject to the Customs laws and to such conditions as the Commissioner may impose and on payment of the duties due, permit removal of goods from an export processing zone or a freeeport, including waste from the manufacturing process, to be entered for home consumption.
+- (a) export after undergoing processing in an export processing zone; or - (b) re-export in the same state from a freeport.

+Goods entering an export processing zone or a (2)freeport shall be exempt from duty in accordance with the Protocol.

+168. (1) The Commissioner may, subject to the Customs Removal of goods or laws and to such conditions as the Commissioner may impose waste for home and on payment of the duties due, permit removal of goods from an export processing zone or a freeeport, including waste from the manufacturing process, to be entered for home consumption.